zpainter/OpenRefine-ecology-lesson/_episodes/00-getting-started.md

 ## Features
 * Open source ([source on GitHub](https://github.com/OpenRefine/OpenRefine)).
 * A large growing community, from novice to expert, ready to help.
 * Works with large-ish datasets (100,000 rows).
-Does not scale to many millions. (yet).
+Does not scale to many millions (yet).